eBork1/Projects-Exercises/docs/projects/portfolio.md

 #### Stretch Goals

-- Have in app toggle for mobile/desktop
+- Have an in-app toggle for mobile/desktop view
-- Recreate in React
-- Recreate in Laravel
-- Push to live online web hosting

 #### If you finish early...